-Assess

-- Regularly assess SEND students' progress in line with school policy. - Contact the INCo via email if there is a concern that a student may have SEND.

-Plan

-- Plan inclusive, high-quality lessons which meet the needs of all students (Quality First Teaching). - Use information provided about SEND students when planning lessons or creating resources. - Liaise with the INCo if in doubt as to how to best meet a SEND student's needs. - · Attend relevant training on SEND.
+Developing CEND and a statements in the still and the line Assess Regularly assess SEND students' progress in line with school policy.
+Contact the INCo via email if there is a concern that a student may have SEN Plan • Plan inclusive, high-quality lessons which meet the needs of all students (Quality First Teaching).
+Use information provided about SEND students when planning lessons or creating resources. • Liaise with the INCo if in doubt as to how to best meet a SEND student's needs.
+Attend relevant training on SEND.
+Do • Teach inclusive lessons with appropriate differentiation to meet the needs of SEND students.
+Review Respond to requests for feedback on SEND students. • Attend review meetings for SEND students as appropriate.

-Do

-• Teach inclusive lessons with appropriate differentiation to meet the needs of SEND students.